-This is a handaxe from the Bretagne, found in the late 19th century.
-Peasants in Northern France called such implements “langues de chat” (cats tongues).
+This is a handaxe from Vallée de l’Oise , found in the late 19th century.
+The patination is typical for certain gravels and sand pits from Compiegne (Département Oise in the region Hauts-de-France).Local people called such implements “langues de chat” (cats tongues).
 It was not before the mid 19th century, that these artifacts were recognized as being made by early humans.

 An intellectual revolution took place in the middle third of the 19th century in Northwestern Europe.
 This was the realization by educated amateurs and scientists in France Britain and Germany that the human past extends back into the deep time of geological history and that this past can be given shape in terms of the vast body of archaeological data referable to what we call today the Paleolithic.
 These man were children of their time and therefore got influenced by